ruveeha33/NuclearShield/README.md

 **why the finding exists**, not simply that an alert was generated.

+The workspace can expose:

+- detection method;
+- severity;
+- confidence;
+- contributing evidence;
+- detection reasons;
+- related events; and
+- authorization context.

 > [!NOTE]
-> AI-supported or statistical analysis does not replace analyst review, independent verification, or human decision authority.
+> AI-supported and statistical analysis does not replace analyst review, independent verification, or human decision authority.

 ---